Azure Blob Storage

 Restore -->|"write blobs"| Blobs

-Optional.
-The Azure Blob service URL, for example https://mystorageaccount.blob.core.windows.net.
-Only needed when connecting to a non-standard endpoint such as Azurite for local development.
+• Endpoint: The Azure Blob service URL, for example https://mystorageaccount.blob.core.windows.net.
+Only needed when connecting to a non-standard endpoint such as Azurite for local development, or to resolve the storage account’s service URL when Use Managed Identity is enabled without Account Name.

 Getting your credentials from Azure